 Let’s see the accept rate distribution:

-There is no much info about accept rate, because SE API uses some internal algorithm for showing it (minimal number of question should be asked, some of them should accepted, etc.).
+There is no much info about accept rate because SE API uses some internal algorithm for showing it (minimal number of question should be asked, some of them should be accepted, etc.).
 Most of the users don’t ask or ask 1-2 questions, that’s why for such users no accept rate data available.
-From this graph you see only 2.7K users out of 38K have accept rate value, for others it’s null.
+From this graph you see only 2.7K users out of 38K have accepted rate value, for others it’s null.

-For all below graphs I excluded 13.38K inactive users from analysis (do you remember, those who have Participation = 0), because they affect graphs, but doesn’t bring any useful information.
+For all below graphs, I excluded 13.38K inactive users from the analysis (do you remember, those who have Participation = 0), because they affect graphs, but doesn’t bring any useful information.

 84% of all users have 0-1 answer on sharepoint.stackexchage